 Bernard Law Montgomery was born on 17 November 1887 in London.
 He was educated at St Paul's School and the Royal Military Academy, Sandhurst, and commissioned into the Royal Warwickshire Regiment in 1908.
 He was severely wounded early in World War One and spent the rest of war as a staff officer.

-He was rapidly promoted.
-In August 1942, he was appointed commander of the Eighth Army, the British and Commonwealth forces fighting in the Western Desert.
+In August 1942, he was appointed commander of the Eighth Army, the British and Commonwealth forces fighting in the Western Desert (as a result of a plane crash mentioned above).
 He inspired a dispirited and defeated force to victory over the Germans and Italians at the Battle of El Alamein.
 Prime Minister Winston Churchill was convinced this battle marked the turning point of the war.
 Given his numerical advantages, dug-in positions, and terrain that prohibited the Germans from flanking him, it was a battle that would have been tough to lose, but one of the most underrated effects Montgomery had at Alamein was on morale.
-His troops were tired, had gotten used to losing, and were coming off a long retreat and most of them expected to be pushed out of Egypt entirely by Rommel's (who had a big psychological edge on Montgomery's predecessors) next offensive.
+His troops were tired, had gotten used to losing, and were coming off a long retreat and most of them expected to be pushed out of Egypt entirely by Erwin Rommel's (who had a big psychological edge on Montgomery's predecessors) next offensive.
 He made it quite clear that he wasn't going to be losing any ground and that he had arrived to stop the Germans and throw them off the continent entirely, and morale soared as he toured the front lines.

 Montgomery commanded the Eighth Army in the subsequent Allied campaigns in Sicily and then on the Italian mainland.
 He was then recalled to the UK to take part in the planning of Operation Overlord, the invasion of Normandy.
 This, perhaps more than El Alamein, is perhaps Montgomery's most successful act during the war.
 To be in charge planning the entire Overlord amphibious operation, work out the logistics and organisations behind the largest amphibious landing in history and even to be part of bringing everything ruthlessly into place while politicians bickered over who did what cannot be understated.
 It may not be the most glorious post, but was absolutely crucial and many have speculated (Max Hastings in his history books predominantly) that there were very few people who could have performed such a duty.
-His work got Operation Overlord off the ground, yet he recieves almost no credit in history for his role in that.
-This, perhaps, may have been one of the reasons fuelling his bitterness, especially with the Americans attaining so much historical glory from Omaha.
-(Not to say that was undeserved, of course)
+His work got Operation Overlord off the ground, yet he receives almost no credit in history for his role in that.
+This, perhaps, may have been one of the reasons fueling his bitterness, especially with the Americans attaining so much historical glory from Omaha; ironic for two reasons, since Omaha was almost an unmitigated disaster due to the inexperience of some of the attacking U.S Troops (for which Montgomery cannot be blamed) and also due to the fact that Allied intelligence had failed to realise that the Americans would be landing almost on top of a crack German division (which Montgomery most definitely can be blamed for)

-Montgomery's later unfortunate assertion that he had saved the Americans in the Battle of the Bulge was gratuitous and offensive to the US Army, who had put in virtually all the blood, sweat and suffering.
+Montgomery's later unfortunate assertion that he had saved the Americans in the Battle of the Bulge was controversial to say the least, as it seemed to be insulting to the US Army, who had put in virtually all the blood, sweat and suffering, well at least in the early days.
 It is true that Eisenhower had asked Montgomery to stabilise the northern front in the Ardennes and make contingency plans for the use of British troops to replace exhausted American units, and that Montgomery had temporarily been placed in charge of some American units North of the "bulge" because otherwise their commander on the South of the "bulge" would have had great difficulty communicating with them.
-Montgomery did this with great success, even employing great diplomacy in dealings with American units placed temporarily under his command.
-But the Bulge fighting petered out long before any great British involvement needed to be made.
+Montgomery did this with great success, even employing great diplomacy in dealings with American units placed temporarily under his command, and is credited with turning a number of isolated delaying and holding actions into a concerted battle by quickly establishing proper organization between many subordinate American commanders who were actually running their own units well but had no knowledge of the bigger picture.
+But the worst of the Bulge fighting petered out long before any great British involvement needed to be made.
 Quite rightly, the Americans were greatly offended by his bombastic suggestion that he had won their battle.
 Amid mounting criticism and a threat to sack him, Montgomery made a humiliating climb-down.
+It should be pointed out however, that many of Montgomery's criticims were more or less justified, U.S Generals had mishandled the first phases of the operations, being completely surprised and unprepared in what had been a quiet section of the line and it had been Monty who had led to the stabilization of the north side of the Bulge.
+On the other hand, those exhausted and understrength units had been placed there precisely because it was a quiet section of the line where nobody expected major action.
+In any event, it was Patton who relieved Bastogne and turned the German flank, and overcame a more complex problem in order to do it—not that Monty's role was easy or unimportant.
+And, while the remarks were read as insulting the entire U.S Army, Montgomery actually had nothing but praise for the U.S soldier (which meant that he was in a distinct minority amongst Allied Generals, who usually saw the Americans as being soft and pampered and were loathe to give GIs any credit).

-Montgomery led his army group in the battle for Germany and, on 4 May 1945, he received the surrender of the German northern armies at Lüneburg Heath.
-In victory he was not magnaniminous.
-He haughtily refused a German field-marshal's pleas to allow German civilians to move to safety behind the British front line, on the grounds that he doubted the Germans would have treated British civilians with consideration had they invaded us in 1940.
+Montgomery led his army group in the battle for Germany and, on 4 May 1945, he received the surrender of the German northern armies at Luumlneburg Heath.
+In victory he was not magnanimous.
+He haughtily refused a German field-marshal's pleas to allow German civilians to move to safety behind the British front line, on the grounds that he doubted the Germans would have treated British civilians with consideration had they invaded in 1940 (probably not an unfair assessment all in all).
 The German civilians needed to know their country had lost, and could therefore take their chances with the Russians, and like it.